 - From Ed Buskirk III – The tip I have is Always let the cast members be aware of your situation.
 They care and are extremely accommodating.
 My wife suffers from Bipolar 1 (the rare one) that means that like autism, she can have very similar perception issues.
 When we were at MK one day, it became unusually crowded.
 She became very overstimulated and we became trapped in liberty square during a parade time.
 I walked into the Liberty Tree Tavern, and explained to the manager our situation.
 He let us sit in the waiting area, then gave us a quiet table to eat lunch at in the back.
 It was just what my wife needed to calm down.
 We could not spend a full day at MK that day, but we were able to turn a tough situation unto a nice day thanks to the Cast members!

 - From Maureen Rowe Deal – We have a son with autism.
 We try to avoid potential behavior triggers of fatigue, hunger and over stimulation.
 We use noise-canceling headphones, carry snacks with us to the parks and take frequent breaks.

 - From Theresa Beale – My tip is know your Autistic person’s trigger.
 What bothers one person may not phase another.
 For example my daughter never had a problem in the bathrooms but can’t stand being in a crowd to catch a parade.
-I found that by visiting during slower seasons and using Fastpass + I was able to keep my daughter calm and happy.
+I found that by visiting during slower seasons and using Fastpass + (now replaced by Genie+ and individual Lightning Lanes) I was able to keep my daughter calm and happy.
 Plus we always ride with shorter waits during parades.